AMillsy/Visual-Vault/README.md

 ## Acceptance Criteria

+This full stack application satisfies the following code requirements

 ```
 Application uses a Node and Express back end and uses both GET and POST routes for retrieving and adding new data.
 Application has a folder structure that meets the MVC paradigm and uses Handlebars.js as the template engine.